Security Considerations

 To maintain the integrity of your authentication system, it's important to follow key security best practices around credentials, token handling, and environment management.

-• The Master username and password are highly sensitive.
+• The Master username and password are highly sensitive and used only for client creation.

 • These should never be hardcoded or exposed in source code or logs.